These guidelines are intended to help you follow the standard formats for the IUP website.

 Use them according to the guidelines below.
 They are not interchangeable.

-Use the introduction style when highlighting the first paragraph of your content (see sample below).
-Here is how to apply the introduction style.
+Use the introduction style when highlighting the first paragraph of your content.

 The point of the introductory style is twofold:

 Note: The introduction style is for the first paragraph only.
 Do not use the introduction style in place of headings.

 Use headings for side heads within your content.
 They should be used in descending order, starting with Heading 2 for the primary side heads.
 Side heads within the primary Heading 2 use Heading 3, etc.